gscontras/probLang/chapters/03-nonliteral.md

 If you hear that someone waited "a million years" for a table at a popular restaurant or paid "a thousand dollars" for a coffee at a hipster hangout, you are unlikely to conclude that the improbable literal meanings are true.
 Instead, you conclude that the diner waited a long time, or paid an exorbitant amount of money, *and that she is frustrated with the experience*.
 Whereas blue circles are compatible with the literal meaning of "blue," five-dollar coffees are not compatible with the literal meaning of "a thousand dollars."
 How, then, do we arrive at sensible interpretations when our words are literally false?

 reft:kaoetal2014 propose that we model hyperbole understanding as pragmatic inference.
 Crucially, they propose that we recognize uncertainty about **communicative goals**: what Question Under Discussion (QUD) a speaker is likely addressing with their utterance.
 QUDs are modeled as summaries of the full world states, or *projections* of full world states onto the aspect(s) that are relevant for the Question Under Discussion.
-In the case study of hyperbolic language understanding, reft:kaoetal2014 propose that two aspects of the world are critical: the true state of the world and speakers' attitude toward the true state of the world (e.g., the valence of their *affect*), which is modeled simply as a binary positive/negative variable (representing whether or not the speaker is upset).
+In the case study of hyperbolic language understanding, reft:kaoetal2014 propose that two aspects of the world are critical: the true state of the world and speakers' attitudes toward the true state of the world (e.g., the valence of their *affect*), which is modeled simply as a binary positive/negative variable (representing whether or not the speaker is upset).
 In addition, the authors investigate the *pragmatic halo* effect, by considering a QUD that addresses *approximately* the exact price (`approxPrice`):

 ~~~~
 ///fold: